 And this one’s going to be a bit different from my other tutorials, because I’m going to show you all the hacks that you can use with Canva so that you can create one really quickly.
-So let’s go over to my computer now.
+Let’s go over to my computer now.
 That’s the wrong camera.
 That’s okay.

 Now, the first thing that I need to get out of the way is your thumbnail dimensions.
-So the size that you want to create your thumbnail for is 1920 x 1080 pixels.
-So write that down.
+The size that you want to create your thumbnail for is 1920 x 1080 pixels.
+Write that down.